pizzaspren/FastWorldCreator/README.md

 * Python 3.7+
     * PySimpleGUI 4.19.0+
     * nbtlib 1.6.5+

-* *Executable file to be released soon.
-For the time being, application can only be run via code.*
+* Or just run the .exe!

 All the information can be found in the [wiki](https://github.com/pizzaspren/FastWorldCreator/wiki)!